ddsky/spoonacular-api-clients/csharp/docs/DefaultApi.md

 Guess Nutrition by Dish Name

-Guess the macro nutrients of a dish given its title.
+Estimate the macronutrients of a dish based on its title.

 ### Example
 ```csharp